 The Kāpiti Coast District Council consists of a mayor and 10 councillors.
 Five councillors are elected on a districtwide basis and five are elected from four wards.
+There is currently one vacancy.

 Mayor K (Guru) Gurunathan k.gurunathan@kapiticoast.govt.nz